 Is balayage expensive?

-Unlike foils which is quite formulaic in its application, “balayage is a specialist and bespoke technique and will often require more time with a colour specialist,” says Christian.
+Unlike foils which is quite formulaic in its application, “balayage is a bespoke technique and will often require more time with a colour specialist,” says Christian.
 “This can make it one of the priciest hair colouring services.”

 Don’t write off balayage just yet however, because the colour is woven seamlessly into the hair and not too close to the roots it is a low maintenance choice.
 You’ll be able to get away without revisiting the salon for around three months.